William9923/dotfiles/README.md

 - **Templates** (`.tmpl` files) are committed to git with `${VARIABLE}` placeholders
 - **Real config files** are generated locally with actual secrets
 - **Secrets file** (`zsh/.zsh_secrets`) is never committed
+- **Lockfiles** (for example `code/.config/opencode/package-lock.json`) are safe to commit and are not secret-bearing template outputs

 ### Safety rules:
 - Never commit `zsh/.zsh_secrets`